Skip to Content

 You could also try combining the ingredients into a spray bottle and making a a mini assembly line.
 Grab a pregnant friend or your partner to help you and make it more fun.

-Bonus Tip: You can use the witch hazel and aloe vera gel mixture as a perineum spray for down-there relief and even for helping soothe hemorrhoids.
+Bonus Tip: You can use the witch hazel and aloe vera gel mixture as a perineum spray for down-there relief and even to help soothe hemorrhoids.

 ingredients for padiscles